Basic Binary IPC

 (defun make-local-server (pathname &key (backlog 5) (delete-on-close t)))

-argument specifies the filesystem pathname where the
+The PATHNAME argument specifies the filesystem pathname where the

 server listens for connections.
 This pathname must not exist prior to

-.
-A non -NIL
+calling MAKE-LOCAL-SERVER.
+A non -NIL argument for

-specifies that CLOSE-SOCKET
+DELETE-ON-CLOSE specifies that CLOSE-SOCKET should delete

-when the server is closed.
+PATHNAME when the server is closed.

-is an instance of the class
+The object returned by MAKE-LOCAL-SERVER is an instance of the class

-and implements the stream server protocol.
+LOCAL-SERVER and implements the stream server protocol.
 It also

-implements the function LOCAL-PATHNAME
+implements the function LOCAL-PATHNAME which returns the PATHNAME

-argument to MAKE-LOCAL-SERVER
+argument to MAKE-LOCAL-SERVER.

 (defgeneric local-pathname (local-socket))

-All stream objects returned by ACCEPT-CONNECTION
+All stream objects returned by ACCEPT-CONNECTION are instances of

-the class LOCAL-STREAM
+the class LOCAL-STREAM.

 Connections to local servers can be initiated using the function